New Student Programming Coordinator

 The above statements are intended to describe the general nature and level of work performed by the incumbent; they do not purport to describe all functions.
 Incumbent may be assigned other duties, and the essential functions may change from time to time as necessary.

-- A minimum of an earned Master’s Degree in Higher Education, Education, Student Affairs, or similar area
+- An earned Master’s Degree in Higher Education, Education, Student Affairs, or similar area preferred

 - Minimum 1-2 years’ experience in student activities, orientation, and/or a related field